awsdocs/aws-kms-developer-guide/doc_source/iam-policies.md

 ### Allow a user to encrypt and decrypt with specific CMKs<a name="iam-policy-example-encrypt-decrypt-specific-cmks"></a>

-The following policy allows a user to encrypt and decrypt data with the two CMKs specified in the `Resource` element\.
+The following IAM policy allows a user to encrypt and decrypt data with the two CMKs specified in the `Resource` element\.
 When [specifying a CMK in an IAM policy statement](#cmks-in-iam-policies), use the key ARN of the CMK\.

 ```
 {